AMADOR HILL FARM AND ORCHARD

 (Community Supported Agriculture or a CSA Share)

-As a shareholders, you pay an annual subscription fee and receive regular ‘farm shares’ – weekly or bi-weekly boxes of organically certified produce harvested on Amador Hill Farm and Orchard.
+As a shareholders, you pay an annual subscription fee and receive regular ‘farm shares’ – weekly boxes of organically certified produce harvested on Amador Hill Farm and Orchard.
 Shareholders share with us the harvest, joys, rewards and inherent risks that are all a part of farming.
 Most of all we enjoy growing healthy organic produce for you and love to share recipe ideas and suggestions with you from all of our shareholders.
 We offer several options for your farm shares.
 Click here for CURRENT CSA OPTIONS.

-Amador Hill Farm is certified organic by the Midwest Organic Services Association (MOSA) which means that we have a rigorous third party verification process to ensure that we use no petrochemical insecticides, herbicides, fungicides or GMO/treated seeds.
+Amador Hill Farm is certified organic by the Midwest Organic Services Association (MOSA) which means that we have a rigorous third-party verification process to ensure that we use no petrochemical insecticides, herbicides, fungicides or GMO/treated seeds.
 We certify because it helps increase the visibility of the organic farming economic sector, when farms certify, and we believe in the rigor and care required for this certification.
 This is your guarantee from USDA through MOSA certification that you have purchased organically certified produce.
-Amador Hill Farm is also a member of Minnesota Grown, Hungry Turtle Farmers Coop, Sustainable Farming Association and we are the administrator for the North Circle Online Farmers Market serving East Central Minnesota.
+Amador Hill Farm is also a member of Minnesota Grown, Sustainable Farming Association and we are the administrator for the North Circle Online Farmers Market serving East Central Minnesota.